brodi-xx/farmers-market-app/README.md

 ## Introduction

-This Little Piggy is an application developed by a group of developers which allows customers to easily find local farmer's markets and purchase items directly from the vendors after creating a profile.
+This Little Piggy is an application created by a group of developers which allows customers to easily find local farmer's markets and purchase items directly from the vendors after creating a profile.

 ## Features